-A Partial List of Requirements for Pipeline Installation Using HDD Techniques 3 Example of a Procedure for Monitoring and Management of Down Hole Pressure during HDD installation under Federal Projects Example of a horizontal drilling frac out plan10 Geotechnical Report Example
+A Partial List of Requirements for Pipeline Installation Using HDD Techniques 3 Example of a Procedure for Monitoring and Management of Down Hole Pressure due HDD installation under Federal Projects Example of a horizontal drilling frac out plan 10 Geotechnical Report Example 19 a.
+Identification of the intent of the directional drilling process - to create an open hole or to modify the soils along a design drill path.